tanaybasak/designsystem/scss/components/toggle/readme.md

 ### Documentaion

-##### Triggers

-For default toggle

-Snippet of default toggle

-For small toggle

-Snippet of small toggle

 ##### HTML

 For default toggle

-Snippet of default toggle html
+Snippet of default html

 For small toggle

-Snippet of small toggle html
+Snippet of small html

 #### Classes